-Uzza: NO, I won't be okay!
-I, and those like me, like my grandfather will be the first to be butchered, for in the eyes of the Islamists we are heretics.
+Uzza: NO, I WILL NOT BE OKAY!
+I, and those like me, like my father, will be the first to be butchered, for in the eyes of the Islamists we are heretics.

 Bob: [oblivious] A log does not scream and moan when you put it in the fire.

-Archie: That is nasty.
+Archie: That’s nasty.
 What is the NAZI version?

 Bob: You’ll have to ask Uzza.

 Uzza: If you insist.
 The Islamist variation seem to have been inspired by a revelation by Allah where He brags about piling unbelievers like logs before casting them into Hell.
-Where the NAZIs got their inspiration I don't know, but in their version Jews are compared to pies.
-The question asked is "What is the difference between a Jew and a pie?"
+Where the NAZIs got their inspiration I do not know, but in their version, Jews are compared to pies.
+The question asked is, "What is the difference between a Jew and a pie?"

 Archie: Let me guess; a pie does not scream and moan when you put it in the oven.
 That is even nastier.

 Gerry: Uzza, are you comparing Islamists to NAZIs?